12 Best London Food Markets

 As one of London’s most popular tourist streets, of course there’s fantastic food on Portobello Road!

-For a London market traditionally all about antiques and bric-a-brac, the food at Portobello Market is decent.
-It’s not the best London street food market; it’s more of a farmers market vibe with loads of fresh bread, baked goods, gourmet chocolate, cheese and olives.
-If that’s what you’re in the mood for, you’ll be in your element.
+For a London market traditionally all about antiques and bric-a-brac, the food at Portobello Market is great.
+Expect a farmer’s market vibe with fresh bread, baked goods, gourmet chocolate, cheese and olives.

 Top picks

-• Jamon Jamon paella is cooked up in an enormous vat and is so tasty.
+• Jamon Jamon – tasty paella is cooked up in an enormous vat.

 • Falafel – the vendors always seem to be changing but every time I’m here, so is lots of amazing falafel.

-• Doughnut stands – there are plenty of these and they are seriously good.
+• Doughnut stands – there are plenty of these and they’re seriously good.

 When: Friday & Saturday are your best bet for food with Sunday being more about antiques.
 Some food stalls serve on weekdays – check here for the full listing.